 The operational problem

-Two adjacent workflows that professional services firms and B2B sales organizations consistently underinvest in:
+Two adjacent workflows that professional services firms and B2B sales organizations often underinvest in:

-Competitive pricing intelligence: B2B companies with 5-20 direct competitors monitor pricing changes manually or not at all.
-Pricing changes in competitive markets are often a leading indicator of positioning shifts, new feature tiers, or customer segment changes.
-Without systematic monitoring, sales teams discover pricing changes from prospects during live deals, which is the worst possible moment.
+Competitive pricing intelligence: Many B2B companies still monitor competitor pricing manually or inconsistently.
+Pricing changes can be an early indicator of positioning shifts, new feature tiers, or customer-segment moves.
+When teams discover those changes only during live deals, the timing is poor.

 What changes operationally with automation